 When Yorkshire clinched the John Player title the day itself was an anti-climax.

-“The trophy meant a great deal as the club hadn’t won any silverware for a number of years.
-It was also a massive effort as every other County had two to three overseas players but we were all Yorkshire born.
-It was an interesting season but despite the disappointment of County Championship, it was satisfying that we still had guts and character to pick up some silverware.”
+“The trophy meant a great deal as the Club hadn’t won any silverware for a number of years.
+It was also a massive effort as every other county had two to three overseas players but we were all Yorkshire-born.
+It was an interesting season but despite the disappointment of the County Championship, it was satisfying that we still had guts and character to pick up some silverware.”

 Yorkshire 1983 John Player Sunday League Champions.
 Back row (Left to Right): Bill Athey, Martyn Moxon, Simon Dennis, Arnie Sidebottom, Jim Love, Neil Hartley, Kevin Sharp.
 Front row: Graham Stevenson, Geoffrey Boycott, Raymond Illingworth (captain), David Bairstow, Phil Carrick.